mabouzeid04/Metralis/docs/DEPLOYMENT-CHECKLIST.md

 - [ ] Go to **Documents** page
 - [ ] Upload a test file
 - [ ] Should work (stored in Supabase Storage) ✅

+### 5.4 Validate Metralis AI chat
+- [ ] Open **Metralis AI** in the sidebar
+- [ ] Ask a maintenance question with and without selecting a machine
+- [ ] Confirm answers cite manuals/SOPs and History (top-right tab) lists previous chats
+- [ ] Refresh the page and ensure the selected conversation reloads

 ---